 13-15 October 2010: APRA-Canada National Conference, Toronto ON.
 Co-presented a Data Mining Workshop with Peter Wylie.
 This workshop combined an overview of the key concepts of data mining with a live demonstration of the creation of two predictive model for propensity to give.
 The demo employed a statistical software program and real data sets provided by workshop attendees.
 The demo encompassed the full range of modeling tasks, from evaluating the integrity of the data to outputting predictive scores for identifying new major gift prospects.
 (Half-day workshop.)

-21-22 July 2010: Data Analytics Symposium, Anaheim CA. This year APRA International is bundling this great symposium with its annual national conference.
+21-22 July 2010: Data Analytics Symposium, Anaheim CA. This year APRA International bundled this great symposium with its annual national conference.
 My session, “Using survey data in your models”, explored the powerful predictive value inherent in survey data gathered by institutions, usually to serve purposes other than data mining.
 The primary focus was on one Canadian university’s participation in a national benchmarking study of alumni engagement.
 Points covered include survey design, survey delivery, and using the resulting data in regression analysis, including some specific examples of predictors and simple approaches for dealing with missing data.
 (90 minute presentation.)

 21-24 July 2010: APRA’s 23rd Annual International Conference, Anaheim CA. I presented in the Data Analytics/Prospect Identification Track on Saturday, July 24.
 “Regression for Beginners” was aimed at researchers familiar with the simple scoring method for predictive models (a la Peter Wylie’s “Data Mining for Fundraisers”).
 This session looked at some of the limitations of the simple-score method and suggested the use of multiple linear regression.
 Intended only as an introduction to more advanced techniques, this session covered topics such as data preparation, correlation, and computing predictive scores.
 Minimal knowledge of statistics required.
 (90 minute presentation.)